PayDock/e-commerce-powerboard-commercetools-npm/README.md

 export default powerboardStore;
 ```

-## Initialize the payment session.
-Example on Vue.js
+## Initialize the payment session

-Create an instance of Drop-in and mount it to the container element you created.
+The following example demonstrates how to initialize a payment session with Vue.js.

-### 1. Load PowerBoard script
+To do this you must create an instance of Drop-in and then mount the instance to the container element created in the setup section.
+Detailed instructions describing how to create and mount Drop-in are as follows:

-Add function load PowerBoard script (Make sure that all subsequent logic related to the widget and widget initialization happens
+### 1. Load the PowerBoard script

-after the file is loaded), for example do something like this:
+Load the Paydock script.
+Ensure that all logic related to the widget and widget initialization occurs after the file is loaded.
+For example:

 ```javascript
 import {loadScript} from "vue-plugin-load-script";